ismaiill/full_stack-CS132/README.md

 ## Description

-This is the final project of CS132.
-It consists of a full-stack e-commerce website with both back-end and client-end code provided.
+This is a template of a full-stack e-commerce website deployed via express with both back-end and client-end code provided.

 ## Installation